-Prospective grant applicants are invited to schedule a meeting with the Foundation’s director, Mary Smith, to receive an overview of the funding opportunity and to ask specific questions.
-Contact Mary by email at email@example.com to schedule an orientation meeting.
+Prospective grant applicants are invited to schedule a meeting with the Regional Director of Community Engagement and Impact, Lauren Osmon, to receive an overview of the funding opportunity and to ask specific questions.
+Contact Lauren by email at email@example.com to schedule an orientation meeting.

 The Foundation welcomes funding requests from nonprofit organizations that are deemed tax-exempt under sections 501(c)(3) and 509(a) of the Internal Revenue Code and from governmental agencies serving the county.
 Requests from nonprofit organizations not classified as a 501(c)(3) public charity may be considered provided the project is charitable and supports a community need.

 Organizations applying for a grant under the auspices of a verified 501(c)(3) public charity acting as fiscal sponsor (learn more about fiscal sponsors) are required to provide a written statement signed by the fiscal sponsor’s board president confirming agreement to receive grant monies if awarded and to oversee the proposed program/project.

 Please visit our Program Areas page for details about the kinds of projects and programs supported through our Community Good Grants Program.

 - Community Development

 - Other Civic Endeavors, such as the Environment, Recreation, and Youth Development